How Covid has Changed the Voiceover World

 The other factor is ‘getting work’ especially if you’re new.
 It’s not going to be easy.

-There is so much disruption, that for now studios haven’t been staffed at all or are running on skeleton staff.
-Most are working from home with an engineer or perhaps two working at the studio, without talent attending.
+There was so much disruption, that studio personnel are working from home with an engineer or perhaps two working at the studio, without talent recording remotely.
 This includes radio stations.